RickStrahl/CodeMagazine-DotnetTools/DotnetTools.md

 Starting with .NET Core 2.1 Microsoft introduced the **Dotnet Tools** platform as part of the .NET Core SDK and since then these tools have become a vital although underutilized part of the .NET Eco system.

-Dotnet Tools are a simple way to create, publish and consume what are essentially .NET Core ~~Console~~ applications that can be published and shared using the existing NuGet infrastructure for packaging and distribution.
+Dotnet Tools are a simple way to create, publish and consume what are essentially .NET Core applications that can be published and shared using the existing NuGet infrastructure for packaging and distribution.
 This means it's really quick and easy to build tools that you can share either publicly or privately.

 ## What is a Dotnet Tool?
-When you break down a Dotnet Tool to its bare bones, it all resolves to this simple statement:
+When you break down a Dotnet Tool it boils down to its simplest terms you end up with this simple statement:

-> **“A Dotnet Tool is a glorified.NET Core ~~Console~~ Application that can be easily shared and installed via NuGet.”**
+> **“A Dotnet Tool is a glorified.NET Core Application that can be quickly and easily shared and installed via NuGet.”**
 >
 > *Me, 2020*

-The idea of a Dotnet Tool is to make it easy to build, publish and consume executable tools in the same way you've been able create NuGet packages for .NET Core components in the past.
+The idea behind a Dotnet Tool is to make it easy to build, publish and consume executable tools in the same way you've been able create NuGet packages for .NET and .NET Core components.

-And while the original idea was to build tools to aid as part of the build and development process, this platform really offers much more scope because essentially **you can publish and share any .NET Core executable application**.
-This includes servers that run full ASP.NET Core applications or services as well as .NET Core desktop applications.
+And while the original idea was to build tools to aid as part of the build and development process, this platform really offers a much wider scope because **you can publish and share any .NET Core executable application**.
+This includes servers that run full ASP.NET Core applications or services, and even .NET Core desktop applications.

 ### Why use Dotnet Tools?
 The big selling points of Dotnet Tools are: